 Discussion forums

-Discussion forums, also known as the discussion board or message board, are one of the most popular features in online and remote learning courses.
+Discussion forums, also known as the discussion board or message board, are one of the most popular features in online learning courses.
 They are a place where students can interact with one another whenever they want (24/7) and also where they can interact with TAs and the Instructor.
 Discussion forums enable students to share, debate, offer ideas, and share insights, suggestions, and information to stimulate the learning process.
 Discussion forums help encourage critical and creative thinking, supporting students in their own reflection on course content and the questions they may have.
 Through dialogue with peers, TAs, and the Instructor, deeper learning is promoted and students attain better retention of course content.

 Moderating discussion forums